ONSdigital/blaise-editing-service/README.md

 ## Data entry settings

 There is a data entry mode or setting in to the questionnaire called `ReadOnly`, which allows the research team to make changes in the questionnaire without saving the changes.
 This is so that they can determine the consequences of each change.
-This setting is configured in questionnaire itself and once configured, a case can be set to read-only by adding ``DataEntrySettings=ReadOnly`` to the end of the URL string.
+This setting is configured in questionnaire itself and once configured, a case can be set to read-only by adding ``DataEntrySettings=ReadOnly`` to the end of the questionnaire case URL.

 # Local Setup